 Conclusion

-Non-toxic black mold grows often in homes.
-It prefers damp areas with poor ventilation.
+Non-toxic black mold often grows in homes.
+It prefers dampness in poor areas with poor ventilation.
 Although it doesn’t have as serious health implications as its toxic counterparts, it can sometimes cause minor irritations of the health system, allergies, or bad indoor air quality.
 By not allowing excessive water accumulation, allowing for good space ventilation, and repairing all possible leaks, homeowners may reduce water growth and create a healthier living place.

 Frequently Asked Questions